 If you have previously had a capital loss on the property, you can potentially lessen the capital gains tax by carrying the losses over the gains you made in that year.
 For example, if you made a capital loss of $45,000 last year and a $75,000 capital gain this year, your capital gains tax is only charged on the difference of $30,000.

 If you’re selling your investment property and looking to reduce tax, Jason says the number one thing to do is to keep your records.

 “It blows my mind when it comes time to sell a property and often people can’t find some of their purchase documents and records as well as ongoing costs incurred on the property that may not have been claimed year to year on their tax returns.
 The best way to legally reduce your CGT is to be prepared, keep accurate records, and have a great team of qualified advisors around you to help with the strategy from the start,” he shares.

 In conclusion, as with most areas of property investment, there is a range of variables and deliberations to consider if you’re planning on selling an investment property.
 The ‘right’ time can vary significantly from one person to the next so the best thing to do is seek professional advice.
-To book a free meeting with one of the Inovayt team, click here.
+To book a free meeting with one of the Inovayt Financial Advisor team.